 The previous sections desribe a generic framework that allows to modify a wide class of convex algorithms so that they can learn the PWC and the PWL functions.
 In this section, we give three instances of the proposed framework.
 We also show how the same idea can be applied to learning multi-variate PWC and PWL functions.
-In particular, we consider learning of linear classifiers of sequential data represented by PWC histograms (Section 5.1), estimation of PWL probability density models (Section 5.2) and learning non-linear classifier via PWL data embedding (Section 5.3).
+In particular, we consider learning of the linear classifiers using sequential data represented by PWC histograms (Section 5.1), estimation of the PWL probability density models (Section 5.2) and learning of the non-linear classifiers via the PWL data embedding (Section 5.3).
+It will be shown that learning leads to an instance of convex optimization problem in all cases.
+Moreover, the optimization can be reformulated as a well-understood Quadratic Programming task.